 - Automatic adjustment for changing risk profile: The asset allocation of a target date fund is adjusted to become more conservative over time to account for factors that affect an investor’s risk profile: a shorter time horizon, fewer chances to make contributions to savings, and greater sensitivity to capital market swings.

 Fund providers typically offer target date funds with target dates spaced at five- or 10-year intervals to meet the needs of retirement investors across a wide range of ages.
 For example, an individual anticipating retirement in 2039 could invest in a 2040 fund, while one expecting to retire in 2012 might choose between a 2010 fund, a 2015 fund, or a combination of the two.

 The glide path is the asset allocation path that the target date fund follows to become more conservative over time.
-Since discussions of asset allocation usually focus on the percentage of the portfolio invested in equities, the glide path reflects the declining percentage of equities in the portfolio as it approaches and passes the target date.
+Since discussions of anticipated asset allocation usually focus on the percentage of the portfolio invested in equities, the glide path reflects the declining percentage of equities in the portfolio as it approaches (and, in some cases, passes) the target date.
 While glide paths differ based on the assumptions and calculations providers use in designing their funds, all target date fund glide paths provide for more exposure to equities for younger investors and more exposure to fixed income and cash for investors near retirement.
-As the illustrations show, many funds’ glide paths continue to adjust the funds’ equity exposure after the target date is reached.
+As the illustrations show, many funds’ glide paths continue to adjust the funds’ equity exposure downward after the target date is reached.
 Some funds also actively manage asset allocations along the glide path within preset limits to respond to prevailing market conditions.

 Target Date Fund 1

 These three figures illustrate different “glide paths” for the asset allocation of different target date funds.
 This fund allocates 50 percent of its assets to equity as of the target date (“RET”) and reaches its most conservative allocation (20 percent equity) 15 years later.